Becoming Like a Lake - creating a larger container for our experience.

-As the water dripped down the young man’s chin, the master asked, ‘How does it taste?’
+As the water dripped down the young man’s chin, the teacher asked, ‘How does it taste?’

 ‘Fresh,’ remarked the apprentice.

-‘Do you taste the salt?’ asked the master.
+‘Do you taste the salt?’ asked the teacher.

 ‘No,’ replied the young man.

-At this the master sat beside this serious young man, and took his hand, saying:
+At this the teacher sat beside this serious young man, and took his hand, saying:

 ‘The pain of life is pure salt; no more, no less.
 The amount of pain in life remains exactly the same.